dburles/meteor-eslint/README.md

 The pluggable linting utility for JavaScript and JSX.
 This package source was adapted from the core Meteor jshint package.

+# This package is no longer supported

+### For a recommended linter configuration see https://guide.meteor.com/code-style.html#eslint

 ## Installation

 ```sh